-FASB Proposes Changes to New Lease Accounting Standard
+Changes to the New Lease Accounting Standard: FASB Provides Updates

 The current standard requires lessors to exclude variable lease payments (e.g., payments based on equipment hours or units produced) when classifying and accounting for a sales type lease.
 The exclusion of variable lease payments from upfront recognition may lead to an initial loss on a contract with overall positive margins.
 Under the proposal, lessors are required to classify leases with variable lease payments not dependent on a rate as an operating lease.